-My already limited capacity for writing has fluctuated a lot since early March.
+My already limited capacity for writing has fluctuated a lot since March 2020.
 When COVID-19 closures began, I put writing projects on hold to better support myself and others with the direct consequences of a global pandemic that has rapidly compounded pre-existing inequalities.
+Flexible planning was key.

 Soon after transitioning my courses online I succumbed to a turbulent cycle of writing blocks and bursts with no end in sight.
 However, the recognition that writing can happen anywhere and takes a variety of forms has allowed me to continue “creating dangerously,” as author Edwidge Danticat puts it, with greater self-compassion and intentionality.
 Below are some ways I’ve learned to approach writing in a pandemic.

 Expanding my definition of writing